 Default threshold values are based on general recommendations and they might not apply to your monitoring goals and environment requirements.
 A huge number of alerts can be created, or some critical situations ignored if the thresholds are not adjusted to your specific environment.

-By default, ApexSQL Monitor enables alerting for the most important SQL Server performance metrics, like Buffer cache hit ratio, Deadlocks per second, Lock requests per second etc. For the rest of the metrics, like Batch requests per second and Compilations per second, must be enabled manually.
+By default, all ApexSQL monitoring tools enable alerting for the most important performance metrics.
+For the rest of the metrics, alerting must be enabled manually.
 Alerting can also be disabled for any of the metrics where alerting is enabled by default.

-- Under the SQL Server instances on the left select the group or SQL Server instance for which you want to configure alerts
+- In the tree-view on the left, select the group or any instance for which you want to configure alerts

 Enter the values for metric thresholds

-Once alerting is set, it can be changed in the Configure metrics form, using the same steps followed for setting the alerts.
+Once alerting is set, it can be changed in the Configuration page, using the same steps followed for setting the alerts.